ErpNetDocs/webclient/introduction/social/meet.md

    The video conferencing page opens and the meeting starts immediately.

-💡 When a meeting is started, the system **notifies** participants through multiple channels:
+> [!NOTE]

-- A system comment is posted in the group's chat: "_The meeting has started.
-Click **Join meeting** to participate._", where "Join meeting" is a link.
+>  When a meeting is started, the system **notifies** participants through multiple channels:<br>
-- A notification appears in the **Notifications** panel (Bell icon) and is marked as unread
+> 🔔 A system comment is posted in the group's chat: "_The meeting has started.
+Click **Join meeting** to participate._", where "Join meeting" is a link.<br>
-- A toaster notification appears in the bottom-right corner of the screen
+> 🔔 A notification appears in the **Notifications** panel (Bell icon) and is marked as unread.<br>
-- A notification sound (melody) is played for up to 10 seconds
+> 🔔 A red toaster pops up in the bottom-right corner of the screen (for 10s). <br>

- The sound stops when the toaster is clicked or automatically after the toaster disappears (10s).
+> 🔔 A melody is played for up to 10 seconds.
+It stops when the toaster is clicked or automatically after the toaster disappears (10s).

 ### Join a meeting from a Group

 _You are simply a participant_

-1. Open the **Groups** section.
+**Variant A** - Join an ongoing meeting using the entry points in the NOTE<br>
-2. Select the group where the meeting is active.
+1. Click on the red toaster, or the notification, or the link in the system comment - the system takes you to the lobby page.
-3. Join the meeting using any of the following entry points:
+2. Click **Join meeting** to enter the ongoing meeting.

-   - Click **Join meeting** in the chat message
+**Variant B** - Join an ongoing meeting from the Group <br>
-   - Open the notification from the **Notifications** panel
+If you have missed the notifications you can:<be>
-   - Click the toaster notification
+1. Go to tab Meet
-4. The meeting lobby page opens.
+2. Click **Join meeting** to enter the ongoing meeting.<br>
-5. Click **Join meeting** to enter the ongoing meeting.
+   The conferencing page opens, and you can see what is being shared and participate.